Magic retain options on Bamba, Fultz, Isaac

 The Orlando Magic announced Monday that center Mo Bamba, guard Markelle Fultz and forward Jonathan Isaac have been signed through the 2020-21 season.

 A third-year team option on Bamba and fourth-year team options on Fultz and Isaac were exercised, according to Jeff Weltman, president of basketball operations.
-Terms were not disclosed.
+Terms were not disclosed by the team, but Fultz’s option reportedly was for $12.3 million.

 “(They) have each demonstrated a strong work ethic, while exhibiting a commitment to team values,” Weltman said.
 “We look forward to exciting futures with them as part of the Magic family.”